Land Sports and Our Beautiful Terrestrial Environment

 Much of the country remains undeveloped, and it’s an unforgettable experience to discover areas that few others have seen.

 Providenciales and all of the Caicos Islands offer beautiful and varied coastal hiking regions.
 Established and dedicated hiking trails are still largely absent due to the limited development in the country, yet many coasts offer open conditions.

 The country’s top hiking trail, the Crossing Place Trail on Middle Caicos, leads past limestone coastal cliffs, beaches, wetlands, and Karst cave features.
 If you’re looking to discover the sights off of Providenciales, it’s easy to visit some of our outer islands on a day trip.
 Simply select an island, book a rental car, and take a ferry or flight.
 For information on the sites and scenes of our less-inhabited islands, see our island-specific pages.

 Due to our extensive wetlands, flamingos, egrets, herons, ospreys, and pelicans are common throughout the islands.
 In the interior dry brush lands and forests, smaller birds are the sights, including warblers, bananaquits, anis, mangrove cuckoos, Antillean night hawks, and the extravagant Bahamas woodstar hummingbird.

 There are no scheduled birdwatching tours on Providenciales, yet charters can be arranged with many of our local eco-tour businesses.

 Under the surface of the ocean, the photo opportunities are just as inviting.
-There is vibrant reefs and coral, sea creatures large and small, and tranquil beach settings.
+There are vibrant reefs and coral, sea creatures large and small, and tranquil beach settings.

-During the winter months of the year, humpback whales migrate past the Turks and Caicos, and make for amazing Snorkelling encounters.
+During the winter months of the year, humpback whales migrate past the Turks and Caicos, and make for amazing snorkeling encounters.